dziobro/Education-Data-Primer/chapter1.md

 *** =instructions
 ## Let's Go!

-The student data is loaded into StudentData from the pervious exercise.
+The student data was loaded into a table `StudentData` from the pervious exercise.
 - load the tidyr libary.
-- Gather the data into a new variable GatheredStudentData
+- Gather the data into a new variable `GatheredStudentData`
 - Remove NA's